 What do residents do after graduation?

 Each residency class at UNC pursues a different variety career options within the field of psychiatry, including academic faculty positions, fellowships, research, and community work.
-Here’s what the 2018 graduating class is doing:
+The 16 members of the Class of 2018 are:

 - Continuing their child and adolescent psychiatry training at UNC (5)